View Vinita Johnson's Obituary on emissourian.com and share memories

 |

+Vinita is survived by three sons, Joseph Johnson and wife Teresa, Daniel Johnson and wife Sheree, all of Union, and Leif Johnson and wife Elizabeth, Hermann; one daughter, Dosha Blake and husband Bobby, Union; 22 grandchildren; 31 great-grandchildren; three great-great-grandchildren; one sister, Lois Jackson, Lawrence, Kan.; her beloved dog and companion, Spice, who will live out her days as the companion dog at Willow Brook Assisted Living; her nieces, nephews, other relatives and friends.

+She was preceded in death by her husband, Joseph Johnson; two daughters, Rebecca Bell and Vinita Schram; and her infant son, Andrew Chilton Johnson.

-A funeral service for Vinita Johnson, 92, Union, was held Tuesday, Jan.
-21, at 11 a.m. at Oltmann Funeral Home, Union.
+A funeral service was held Tuesday, Jan.
+21, at 11 a.m. at Oltmann Funeral Home, Union, with the Rev. Laramore officiating.